Neurological Disorders: Types, Research and Treatment News Document List

 The SSA announced it will reassess disability benefits criteria for people who have neurological disorders.

-Williams syndrome is a form of rare genetic disorder that is characterized by mild to moderate learning difficulties or mental retardation.
+Williams-Beuren syndrome, also known as Williams Syndrome, is a form of rare genetic disorder that is characterized by mild to moderate learning difficulties or mental retardation.

 Meningitis caused by viral infection is sometimes referred to as aseptic meningitis a serious condition although rarely fatal in people with average immune systems.

-Potential new approach to stopping or even preventing the development of Huntingtons Disease a devastating neurodegenerative disorder.
+A potential new approach to stopping or even preventing the development of Huntington's Disease, a devastating neurodegenerative disorder.

 Evidence challenges popular conception that behaviors such as repetitive hand-washing characteristic of OCD are carried out in response to disturbing obsessive fears.